perryflynn/amazon-dashbutton-pipe/README.md

 Execute custom shell script with Amazon Dash Buttons.

+## Script overview

+- `dashinfo.sh`: Show MAC, ID and name of all dash buttons
+- `dashpipe.sh`: Main script for execute the scripts
+- `include`: Functions for all scripts
+- `saferun.sh`: Wrapper to execute the scripts and prevent concurrent execution

 ## Prepare dash buttons

 - Use the amazon app to setup the buttons into your Wifi network